hexdreamer/tesseract-build/README.md

 ## Build from source

-The top-level APIs/libraries needed to perform OCR are, in hierarchical order:
+The top-level libraries needed to perform OCR are, in hierarchical order:

 - **tesseract**: the main library for performing OCR
   - **leptonica**: a library for managing image data and image manipulation